 So we’re agreed: “Doggie” bad.
 But Patti Page, really good.
 This prom-queen blond, with dimples seemingly welded into her cheeks, should also be remembered as a music pioneer who had great chops.
 As Friedwald writes in his illuminating A Biographical Guide to the Great Jazz and Pop Singers and structured settlement, “She has a beautiful, deep voice, wonderful intonation, solid time, an often surprising capacity for the blues, and a gift for putting over a song… .
 Page has elements of Doris Day’s middle-American sound, Dinah Shore’s Southern cooking, and Jo Stafford’s California coolness, but Page’s sound is ultimately no one’s but hers.”

 She was the first pop singer to overdub her voice — not to add power or hide vocal blemishes, as later performers would do, but to display her range while dispensing with a backup group.
 Page could also be called the first crossover artist: having thoroughly assimilated the throaty grandeur of big-band thrushes, she retained an Oklahoma freshness.
-That blend of craft and feeling help “The Tennessee Waltz” ace a trifecta rare in music history: it went to No. 1 simultaneously on the pop, country and R&B charts.
+That blend of craft and feeling helped “The Tennessee Waltz” ace a trifecta rare in music history: it went to No. 1 simultaneously on the pop, country and R&B charts.
 Reversing the usual practice in the musically segregated early ’50s, black artists did covers of her songs.
 And some of her vocal embellishments — the slurred vowels, the hiccupping syllables — were copied by rock singers, including Page’s friend, Elvis Presley.

 (READ: Corliss’s tribute to Elvis Presley)